PyLondinium/pylondinium.github.io/README.md

 The website is generated from the 1) the templates in the `templates` directory and 2) the talk info in `talks.json`.
 The generated output is kept in the same tree as the templates to keep the `git`-fu as simple as humanly possible, whilst making edits easier.

 To regenerate the website, just run `python3.7 generate.py`; optionally, you can pass in a `--base` argument that changes the base URL.
 For example, I set it to `http://localhost:8000/` for local development and `https://alexchamberlain.github.io/pylondinium.github.io/` to post a demo.
-You'll need `jinja2` installed, because it's just too awesome not to use; I use a `virtualenv`.
+You'll need `jinja2` and `markdown` installed, because they're just too awesome not to use; I use a `virtualenv`.